 An endorectal ultrasound can show how deep a tumor is in your rectum.
 This is important for finding out how advanced your cancer is.
 It can also find lymph nodes that might be cancer.
 The healthcare provider puts a thin probe into your rectum through an instrument called a proctoscope.
 The entire exam takes 5 to 10 minutes.
 It may be uncomfortable, but it isn’t painful.
 To prepare, you will need an enema the morning of the procedure.

 For an intraoperative ultrasound, the probe is put against your liver during surgery.
 This test can help show if colorectal cancer has spread to your liver.

-To see if the cancer has spread to your lungs, the doctor may ask for a chest X-ray.
+To see if the cancer has spread to your lungs, the healthcare provider may ask for a chest X-ray.
 An X-ray uses an energy beam to make a picture of areas inside your body.
 The test is simple and routine.
 It is very effective in showing lung nodules.
 It can also help show if you have lung or heart disease.
 This makes it a standard test before any major surgery.
-Some doctors may also ask for a chest CT scan because it is better at seeing if cancer has spread to the lungs.
+Some healthcare providers may also ask for a chest CT scan because it is better at seeing if cancer has spread to the lungs.

 Working with your healthcare provider

 Your healthcare provider will talk with you about which tests you'll have.
 Make sure to get ready for the tests as instructed.
 Ask questions and talk about any concerns you have.